jtwwang/hanabi/README.md

-sudo apt-get install cmake       # if you don't already have CMake sudo apt-get install python-pip  # if you don't already have pip pip install cffi                 # if you don't already have cffi pip install tensorflow           # if you don't already have tensorflow pip install matplotlib           # if you don't already have matplotlib cmake . make
+sudo apt-get install cmake       # if you don't already have CMake sudo apt-get install python-pip  # if you don't already have pip pip install cffi                 # if you don't already have cffi pip install tensorflow==1.14     # if you don't already have tensorflow pip install matplotlib           # if you don't already have matplotlib cmake . make